|Monday - Friday|

 Transfer students who have satisfied ALL of the requirements for either IGETC (UC or CSU) or BREADTH prior to enrolling at TMU will be considered to have their non-Bible GE class requirements complete.
 No further non-Bible GE classes will be required at TMU.

 Bible General Education.
-Transfers with ≥ 24 units will only need to satisfy one Bible course per semester of enrollment until graduation.
-The first five, in any sequence, must be Old Testament Survey I & II, New Testament Survey I & II, and Essentials of Christian Thought.
+Transfers with 24 units or more will only need to satisfy one Bible course per semester of enrollment until graduation.
+The first four courses must be Old Testament Survey 1 & 2 and New Testament Survey 1 & 2.
+However, we would strongly prefer students take Old Testament 1 before 2 and New Testament 1 before 2.
+After those four classes, a student may take in any order Theology 1 & 2 and Essentials of Christian Thought.

 Transfer students may submit their transcripts to their Admissions Counselor for academic advising at any time before enrolling for their first semester.